carlarenee/project4/README.md

 Grab output from Watson API and render analytics for user.
 Based on analytics, send quote or exercise (stored in database) back to user.

+## Technology Used

+Node / Express / React / PSQL / HTML / CSS / Javascript
+Videos were made using Animatron.com and exported as MP4's.

 ## App Add On Ideas

 In addition to a quote or exercise, provide user with mood over time analytics to see patterns.